skrysmanski/devlog/content/articles/dotnet/cppcli-cheat-sheet.md

 myArray[5]  // retrieves or sets the 6th array element
 ```

 All C++/CLI arrays are direct subclasses of `System::Array`.
-Thus, the //size of an array// can be obtained through the property `Length`.
+Thus, the *size of an array* can be obtained through the property `Length`.

 More information:
  * [General information on C++/CLI arrays](http://msdn.microsoft.com/de-de/library/ts4c4dw6(v=VS.100).aspx)